3 Easy As Pie Recipes For DIY Natural Baby Powder

 All of the recipes below are Talc and Cornstarch free.
 Why?
-There is some controversy surrounding the safety of Talcum powder, and it's potential to be cancer-causing.
-With regards to cornstarch, it's an excellent replacement unless you have a yeast rash- the cornstarch feeds the yeast.
+There is some controversy surrounding the safety of Talcum powder and its potential to be cancer-causing.
+Regarding cornstarch, it's an excellent replacement unless you have a yeast rash- the cornstarch feeds the yeast.

 Then you also have to think about how the corn was grown and if it's genetically modified.
 You can get organic cornstarch, but that doesn't solve the yeast problem.
 But baby powder isn't just for use on children and infants.
 Here are some excellent alternative methods for Baby Powder that you might not have thought of:

-- A simple way to brush off sand from the beach- put baby powder on before entering the house or car & it makes the tiny rocks fall off.
+- A simple way to brush off sand from the beach is to put baby powder on before entering the house or car it makes the tiny rocks fall off.

 - Cool your sheets in summer - sprinkle some on before you get into bed for a more refreshing experience.

 - Use it as a 'dry shampoo' for yourself or your pet.

 - Dust your fingers before putting on rubber gloves to make them easier to put on.